not-josue/poke-pocket-promos/Notes.md

 These are a couple of notes taken while building the project.

+## Card Page

+Removed the "Back to Gallery" link from card pages.
+When clicked, the page would render the Gallery Components but in some instances the user would be scrolled to the bottom of the page.

 ## Dynamic Metadata

 React 19 came with an update to easily customize metadata for each page, so React Helmet Async was not needed.